 Graduating from Home Instruction

 Once your child turns 16 and completes that year of schooling, it is your choice whether to continue submitting paperwork or not, even if he/she continues with home instruction.
-However, be aware that if sometime in the future you request a Superintendent’s Letter of Equivalency for college OR dual credit at a community college such as TC3, or for Tuition Assistance Program applications, we will need to have complete documentation for all four years of high school: four IHIPs, all quarterly reports, and four standardized tests.
+However, be aware that if sometime in the future you request a Superintendent’s Letter of Equivalency for college OR dual credit at a community college such as TC3, or for Tuition Assistance Program applications, regular submission of complete documentation as per the Home Instruction regulation is required for all four years of high school: four IHIPs, all quarterly reports, and four standardized tests.

 Keep in mind that online programs may affect post-secondary education plans of your student(s).
 For more information on this, please visit our Transcripts Page.

 Superintendent’s Letter of Equivalency

 If you wish for your child to receive a Letter of Equivalency, contact the Supervisor of External Programs early in the spring of your child’s last year of high school.
 If you would like to review your home instruction records to ensure you are prepared to request the Letter of Equivalency, please make an appointment with the Supervisor of External Programs.
 It is strongly recommended that a transcript review be conducted in the fall of 11th grade to ensure all coursework is on track for earning a Letter of Equivalency.

 To receive a Letter of Equivalency, you will also need a completed transcript form.
 If this office has received documentation for everything, the file will be sent to the superintendent along with a recommendation regarding the Letter of Equivalency.
 It is the superintendent who is ultimately responsible for writing the Letter of Equivalency.

 - Children in grades K-3 do not need standardized tests.
 You or someone you designate may write a “Narrative Assessment” instead.